 These signs of acute inflammation only apply to skin inflammations.
-If inflammation occurs deep within the body, such as inside an internal organ, only some of the symptoms may be noticable.
+If inflammation occurs deep within the body, such as inside an internal organ, only some of the symptoms may be noticeable.
 For example, some internal organs have no sensory nerve endings nearby, so there will not be pain, such is the case with certain types of lung inflammation.
+Chronic Inflammation includes:

 Examples of diseases that include long term or chronic inflammation include: asthma, chronic peptic ulcer, tuberculosis, rheumatoid arthritis, periodontitis, ulcerative colitis and Crohn’s disease, sinusitis, and active hepatitis.

 Cannabidiol (CBD) is the second best-known cannabinoid found in the cannabis plant.
 Unlike its well-known psychoactive cousin Δ9-tetrahydrocannabinol (THC), CBD does not get patients high and nor does it interfere with their ability to operate machinery.
 The discovery of THC as the major psychoactive principle in marijuana has led to significant growth in research aimed at better understanding non-psychoactive cannabinoids found in the plant, particularly CBD.

 Cannabinoids affect cannabinoid receptors, found in the endocannabinoid system.
 Primary cannabinoid receptors are CB1 and CB2.
 CB1 is largely expressed in the brain while CB2 is predominately found on our immune cells.
 Several studies have shown that cannabinoids decrease cytokine (signalling proteins) and chemokine and increase T-regulatory cells (Tregs) as a primary mechanism to suppress inflammation.
 Manipulation of cannabinoids can lead to a potential treatment against inflammatory disorders.